Quantum Simulation of the N flavor Gross-Neveu Model: Wave Packet preparation and measurement

-Alternatively we can just pick our initial state by hand to simulate the wave propagation for example starting with a $\ket{100\dots0}$ and then time evolving this state under the original Hamiltonian with $G^2=0,m=0$ would result in a right moving wave packet which can be seen from Fig.~\ref{100}.
-Furthermore one can start with an initial state of form $\ket{100\dots1}$ to obtain a scattering like state in Fig.~\ref{101}.
-The advantage of choosing the initial state by hand and using only the kinetic term for the time evolution is that it will allow us to easily test our results with quantum hardware in the future.
+Alternatively we can just pick our initial state by hand to simulate wave propagation---for example by starting with a $\ket{100\dots0}$ and then time evolving this state under the original Hamiltonian with $G^2=0,m=0$.
+This also results in a right moving wave packet which can be seen in Fig.~\ref{100}.
+Furthermore one can start with an initial state of the form $\ket{100\dots 1}$ to obtain a scattering like state in Fig.~\ref{101}.
+The advantage of choosing the initial state by hand and using only the kinetic term for the time evolution is that it will allow us to easily test our results with quantum hardware in the near future.

-Concerning the measurements of the final state, general methods to map the position space basis into a momentum space space basis for fermions have been developed in Refs. \cite{ferris2014fourier,kivlichan2020improved}.
-Practical implementations with four qubits have been used to measure phase shifts using IBMQ and trapped ions \cite{Gustafson:2021imb}.
+General methods to map the position space basis into a momentum space space basis for fermions have been developed in refs. \cite{ferris2014fourier,kivlichan2020improved} and can be used to measure various aspects of the final state.
+Practical implementations with four qubits have been used to measure phase shifts using the IBM-Q and trapped ions \cite{Gustafson:2021imb} for the case of the quantum Ising model.
 Implementations with eight qubits are under active investigation.